arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 * `theme`: wallet theme - `light`|`dark`
 * `setWindowProvider`: set `window.ethereum` in the app context with the standard EIP-1193 Ethereum provider value
 * `connectOptions`: built-in login UI compact mode - `true`|`false`

+See [`AuthProvider` constructor parameters](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) for details.

 ---

-See [`AuthProvider` constructor parameters](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) for details.

-After successful initialization, you can call any `AuthProvider` function.
+After initializing the `AuthProvider`, you can call any of its exported functions.
 For example, the code below shows how to access the standard EIP-1193 Ethereum provider:

 {% include "./code-snippets/provider.md" %}

-Next, onboard users in your app.
+Next, facilitate user onboarding in your app.

 ## Step 4: Onboard Users